-Accordingly, the Fund may require its Investors to provide information in relation to the identity and fiscal residence of financial account holders (including certain entities and their controlling persons) in order to ascertain their CRS status The personal data obtained will be used for the purpose of the CRS Law in compliance with Luxembourg data protection law.
+Accordingly, the Fund may require its Investors to provide information in relation to the identity and fiscal residence of financial account holders (including certain entities and their controlling persons) in order to ascertain their CRS status.
+Responding to CRS related questions is mandatory.
+The personal data obtained will be used for the purpose of the CRS Law in compliance with Luxembourg data protection law.
 Information regarding an Investor and his/her/its account will be reported to the Luxembourg tax authorities (Administration des Contributions Directes), which will thereafter automatically transfer this information to the competent foreign tax authorities on a yearly basis, if such an account is deemed a CRS reportable account under the CRS Law.